-Google Drive for its simplicity is widely preferred by a great deal of professionals from editors to accountants.
+Google Drive for its simplicity is widely preferred by a lot of professionals from editors to accountants.
 Some specific applications might generate log files or program files with-in the specified folder, which does not require any backup or sync.
-Your drive can be kept clear from backing up these specific file types by following the below mentioned procedure:
+Your drive can be kept clear from backing up these specific file types by following the below-mentioned procedure:

 - Run Backup and Sync application

 - Click on More(three vertical dots) and choose preferences

 - Now click on Change to the right side of the screen and select Advanced settings